matthew-chirgwin/kafka-java-vertx-starter/ui/README.md

 By default, whenever you build the [repo](../README.md#running-the-app), the UI will be built as a part of the `mvn install`.

+You may also wish to review our [suggested developer environment setup](./docs/DevEnv.md), to make developing the UI as easy as possible.

-It is however possible to develop the UI in isolation.
-The first step is to download all required dependancies, by running the following in this directory:
+To develop and change the UI, the first step is to download all required dependancies, by running the following in this directory:

 ```
 npm install
 ```

-Once complete, a number of commands can then be run to develop the UI in isolation.
+Once complete, a number of commands can then be run to develop the UI.
 These are detailed below.

 Finally, `README.md` files will exist in the various directories in the UI code base, to introduce and document how sections of the UI have been developed and